circuithub/rel8/docs/differences.rst

 PostgreSQL has overloaded functions, the aggregations are also overloaded functions provided by type classes.
 For example, we have::

-  sum :: Expr Int16 -> Aggreagte Int64
+  sum :: Expr Int16 -> Aggregate Int64
   sum :: Expr Int64 -> Aggregate Scientific
-  sum :: Expr Double -> Aggreagte Double
+  sum :: Expr Double -> Aggregate Double

 Outer Joins
 -----------